anshigupta15/Workshop/README.md

  ![image](https://user-images.githubusercontent.com/86367130/124074488-2c02dc80-da61-11eb-9339-5a6d0688df99.png)

+ **Cell LEF**- It holds information about the metal layer information, PNR boundary and pin positions.
+ **Technology LEF** - Holds information DRC rules,vias and metal layers used in placement and routing

 # <a name="day2"> Good FloorPlan vs BadFloorPlan and introduction to library cells

 + <a name="second-content-1"> Chip Floor Planning Considerations